Bonk's Adventure

 Bonk's Adventure, known as in Japan, PC Kid and B.C.
-Kid in Europe, is a scrolling platform game developed by Red Company and Atlus and released in 1989 in Japan and 1990 in North America for the PC Engine/TurboGrafx-16.
+Kid in Europe, is a scrolling platform game for the PC Engine/TurboGrafx-16 released in 1989 in Japan by Hudson Soft and 1990 in North America by NEC.

+Red Company designed the original PC Engine/TurboGrafx-16 version and created its characters whereas Atlus handled most of the game's development, with A.I being responsible of the background details.
+Hudson Soft supervised and provided the work.
+Red Company and A.I Company would each later be involved in the development of separate ports for the Game Boy and NES respectively, both of which were published by Hudson Soft.

 The Japanese title PC Genjin is a play on the system's original name, PC Engine, with the European title PC Kid similarly referencing the system's name.
 The first game in the Bonk series, it was followed by two more games for the TurboGrafx-16 before branching out to other platforms.

 Bonk's Adventure was ported to the NES and Amiga, as well as being released as a coin-operated arcade game, under different titles (FC Genjin and BC Genjin in Japan, and BC Kid in Europe).
-A completely different game with the same name and characters appeared on the Game Boy in late 1992 (under the title GB Genjin in Japan).
+A different platformer with the same name, characters and gameplay appeared on the Game Boy in late 1992 (under the title GB Genjin in Japan).

+In the arcade version, Bonk is also assisted by a female version of himself.

 Plot

 The game takes place in a fictional prehistoric era.
 Its protagonist is Bonk, a strong and bald caveboy who battles anthropomorphic dinosaurs and other prehistoric enemies.
-Bonk's mission is to rescue Princess Za (a small pink Plesiosaur-type reptile) who has been kidnapped by the evil King Drool (a large, green, Tyrannosaurus-type dinosaur).
-In the arcade version, Bonk is also assisted by a female version of himself.
+Bonk's mission is to rescue Princess Za (a small pink Plesiosaur-type reptile), who has been kidnapped by the evil King Drool (a large, green, Tyrannosaurus-type dinosaur).
+Drool kidnaps Princess Za after learning that her crown contains special powers, which he uses for taking over her kingdom by brainwashing Princess Za along with the inhabitants of her kingdom, while also transforming the princess into his servant.
+After several challenges, however, Bonk defeats King Drool on the moon (the home of Princess Za) and frees both the princess and her people from Drool’s control while restoring Princess Za to normal, who also regains her crown.

+A 2003 remake of the game featured a cliffhanger ending in which Princess Za is captured in a magical cage that flies off.
+Bonk powers up before setting off to rescue her, and a ‘TO BE CONTINUED’ sign appears on the screen; foreshadowing the events of the sequel Bonk's Revenge.